-responsible operator means a person nominated as responsible operator under section 170 or a person corresponding to a responsible operator under a corresponding transport law.
+responsible operator person means a nominated as responsible operator under section 170 or a person responsible corresponding to under a operator а corresponding transport law.

 transport Act means an Act administered by the Minister or the Motor Accident Insurance Act 1994.